 In a Harris Shield match in Mumbai, one batsman made 338 from 118 balls whereas the other school team got bowled out for 7, thanks to 7 extras.😲— Moulin (@Moulinparikh) November 21, 2019

 PIc: Mumbai Mirror pic.twitter.com/uGteiws9Bg

 The Swami Vivekanand International School, Borivali, is regarded as one of the prestigious schools, in the city.
 The team had piled up 761/4 in 39 overs at the New Era ground in Azad Maidan.
 Number three batsman Meet Mayekar was unbeaten on 338 off 134 balls.
 He slammed seven sixes and 56 fours.
 Krishna Parte (95) and Ishan Roy (67) notched impressive knocks.

 SVIS were helped by a 156-run penalty imposed on Children's Welfare bowlers, who were six overs short in a stipulated three-hour time.
 The side was supposed to bowl 45 overs in this period.

+It was a happy day for SVIS coach Mahesh Lotilkar, who saw his team dominate, despite being without regular-skipper Ayush Jetha and two other top players.
+They were with the Mumbai U-16 camp.
 "It was one of those days when we were outstanding in all the departments.
 I don't want the boys to relax after this massive win," he told The Times of India.